Orland Park, Illinois: Government

+Politics

+Both main US political parties are competitive on the local level with Keith Pekau defeating longtime mayor Dan Mclaughlin (D) in 2017.
+In recent years, the GOP has been able to flip the village board and other elected positions in the village.
+On April 1, 2025, James Dodge defeated incumbent Keith Pekau in the Orland Park mayoral race.

 Covid-19 pandemic

-Orland Park and its mayor, Keith Pekau, were defiant against state and county mandates during the COVID-19 pandemic.
+Orland Park and then mayor, Keith Pekau, were defiant against state and county mandates during the COVID-19 pandemic.
 When Illinois Governor J.B.
 Pritzker ordered a lockdown of businesses and social activities, Pekau led the village in a lawsuit against Pritzker in federal court.
 Although the court ruled in favor of Pritzker's orders, leading Pekau to drop the lawsuit, Pekau and his fellow village trustees remained opposed to mask mandates.
 When Cook County passed a mandate requiring restaurants, gyms, and other businesses to verify the vaccination status of customers, the board passed a resolution opposing the mandate and refusing to enforce it in Orland Park.

 Education

-Orland Park is served by four grammar school districts, Orland School District #135, Community Consolidated School District #146, Palos School District #118 and Kirby School District #140.
+Orland Park is served by four grammar school districts, Orland School District #135 (7 primary schools, 3 middle schools: Century Junior High, Jerling Junior High, and Orland Junior High), Community Consolidated School District #146 (4 primary schools, and Central Middle School), Palos School District #118 (2 primary schools, and Palos South Middle School), and Kirby School District #140 (5 primary schools, 2 middle schools: Prairie View Middle School, and Virgil I Grissom Middle School).
 A majority of Orland Park is within Orland School District #135.

 St. Michael School is in Orland Park.
 A number of other parochial schools in the region provide bus service for Orland Park students.

 Orland Park's major high schools are Carl Sandburg High School, Victor J. Andrew High School and Amos Alonzo Stagg High School.
-CSHS has a little less than 4,000 students.
-Sandburg has won several Regional, Sectional, and State sports titles over the years.
-Sandburg's ACT composite score for 2007-08 was 22.7 with SAT scores averaging 635, 644 and 630 for Critical Reading, Math and Writing, respectively.

 A number of higher education facilities are in the village.
-St. Xavier University operates a satellite campus in Orland Park, as did the ITT Technical Institute until its closing in September 2016.
-Robert Morris University (Illinois) has both an Orland Park campus as well as a second facility in the village, the culinary arts school.
+St. Xavier University formerly operated a satellite campus in Orland Park, as did the ITT Technical Institute until its closing in September 2016.
+Robert Morris University (Illinois) has both an Orland Park campus as well as a second facility in the village, the culinary arts school, until they were closed as a result of its merger with Roosevelt University.
 Community college education is offered at Moraine Valley Community College, in nearby Palos Hills.

 Sixty percent of Orland Park households have someone with at least a bachelor's degree, with a significant number of residents having completed postgraduate work.